jh3nd3rs0n/jargyle/README.md

 Host name resolution through SOCKS5 server chaining OCCURS ONLY WHEN:

--   Resolving a host name for a TCP socket to make an external outbound TCP connection.
+-   Resolving a host name for a TCP socket to make an internal outbound TCP connection.

 Host name resolution through SOCKS5 server chaining DOES NOT OCCUR WHEN:

 -   Resolving a host name for a TCP socket to receive an external inbound TCP connection.
--   Resolving a host name for an external outgoing datagram packet.
+-   Resolving a host name for an internal outbound datagram packet.

-In addition, settings are ignored for preparing a TCP socket to make an external outbound TCP connection.
+In addition, settings are ignored for preparing a TCP socket to make an internal outbound TCP connection.
 Such settings include specified socket settings for the TCP socket and the specified timeout in milliseconds on waiting to connect.

 To enable host name resolution through SOCKS5 server chaining without the aforementioned limitations, you would need to set the setting `chaining.socks5.resolve.resolveHostNamesThroughSocksServer` to `true`.